AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I query, partition, and format the disks of a Linux instance?

 You can run the df –h command to check the capacity and usage of disks, and run the fdisk –l command to view disk information.
-For information about how to partition and format the disks of Linux instances, see [t9604.md\#](/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md).
+For information about how to partition and format the disks of Linux instances, see [Format a data disk for a Linux instance](/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md).

 ## How do I upload files to a Linux instance?